-Choose a hoist with a capacity for the job.
+Choose a hoist with the capacity for the job.
 Know the capacities of your hoists and the weight of your loads.
 Then match them.

-The application, the size and type of load, the attachments to be used and the period of use must also be taken into consideration in selecting the right hoist for the job.
+The application, the size and type of load, the attachments to be us-ed and the period of use must also be taken into consideration in selecting the right hoist for the job.

 Remember the hoist was designed to ease our burden and carelessness not only endangers the operator, but in many cases, a valuable load.

-- DO NOT OPERATE DAMAGED OR MALFUNCTIONING HOIST. - DO NOT OPERATE WITH TWISTED, KINKED OR DAMAGED
+DO NOT OPERATE DAMAGED OR MALFUNCTIONING HOIST DO NOT OPERATE WITH TWISTED, KINKED OR DAMAGED CHAIN.
+WARNING